ShaiRnD/JSCrashCourse/README.md

 Such concepts include - Servers, Http requests, Data bases, Version Control, Functional Programming \
 All of this using JavaScript

-It includes the following subjects(And more):
+It includes the following subjects(and more):
 1. Basic JS:
     * Primitives
     * Arrays and Strings